NanthiniRajendiran/NanthiniRajendiran/README.md

 - 👋 Hi, I’m @NanthiniRajendiran
 - 👀 I’m interested in Database Management
-- 🌱 I’m currently learning Data Analytics course on EduBridge,India
+- 🌱 I’m currently doing my Data Analytics course in EduBridge
 - 💞️ I’m looking to collaborate on projects related with SQL
 - 📫 You can reach me through nanthiniapril98@gmail.com